stuvusIT/reverse_proxy/README.md

 Installs and configure nginx as reverse proxy.
 Redirects all http requests to https, certificates are automatically issued by [Let's Encrypt](https://letsencrypt.org).

-If necessary, certificates are automatically updated, anytime ansible-playbook is executed.
+If necessary, certificates are automatically obtained or renewed, anytime ansible-playbook is executed.
 Support for Unix-PAM authentication, by setting `auth` to true at target server.

 Requirements